SamRayev/TheKilburnMill-CarouselVersion/README.md

  #### The Contact Form
  ![Kilburn Mill Contact Form.png](https://github.com/SamRayev/TheKilburnMill-OfficialWebsite/blob/main/client/src/Assets/GithubImages/Kilburn%20Mill%20Contact%20Form.png)
  The contact form is located below the history section.
-When a user signs up for the newsletter, their email will be saved to the **emails.txt** file in the server folder.
+When a user signs up for the newsletter, their email will be sent to you in an email with the subject "NEW NEWSLETTER SUBSCRIBER - The Kilburn Mill at Clark's Cove".